SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Introduction

 The law of entropy increase in information theory suggests that rising systemic uncertainty (information entropy) during information processing results in distortion and redundancy.
 As evidenced by prior methods, disrupting the native structure of documents markedly amplifies entropy, compelling retrieval to operate in a high-entropy chaotic environment.
 This leads to fragmented retrieval and evidence mismatch.
 Hence, effective knowledge retrieval should aim to suppress entropy increase at the source, rather than attempting to reconstruct semantic connections after structural disruption.
 Accordingly, we propose a principle of ``structural-fidelity'': the design of RAG should preserve and leverage the native hierarchical organization of documents throughout the pipeline, thereby enabling accurate and efficient retrieval within a low-entropy and well-ordered semantic space.

-Guided by this principle, We present PT-RAG, a structure-fidelity framework that explicitly treats the native hierarchical structure of academic papers as a low-entropy retrieval prior and assembles contexts by selecting coherent paths under a token budget.
-We develop two core mechanisms in PT-RAG, namely \textit{structure-fidelity indexing} and \textit{path-guided retrieval}.
-On the one hand, it follows a structure-fidelity indexing rule, such that a PaperTree index is built by parsing and aligning the document content to the detected hierarchy, while simultaneously introducing structure-anchored summarization to ensure that chunks produced by necessary segmentation of long sections retain well-defined positional and sequential relationships with respect to one another.
+Guided by this principle, We present SF-RAG, a structure-fidelity framework that explicitly treats the native hierarchical structure of academic papers as a low-entropy retrieval prior and assembles contexts by selecting coherent paths under a token budget.
+We develop two core mechanisms in SF-RAG, namely \textit{structure-fidelity indexing} and \textit{path-guided retrieval}.
+On the one hand, it constructs a structure-fidelity index by parsing the document and aligning content to the detected hierarchy, while it introduces structure-anchored summarization so that chunks created by splitting long sections retain clear positional and sequential relationships among them.
 On the other hand, it enforces path-guided retrieval, where queries are first aligned to sections through semantic signals, followed by computing dual semantic relevance scores between the query and all chunks and summaries within the selected sections.
 Subsequently, contiguous root-to-leaf paths are prioritized based on token budget constraints, favoring those with consistently high and coherent relevance distributions to yield low-entropy, compact, and logically coherent retrieval contexts.
-Unlike existing ``destroy-and-rebuild'' approaches, PT-RAG introduces a novel ``inherit-and-navigate'' paradigm.
-Extensive experiments further demonstrate that PT-RAG mitigates evidence fragmentation and misalignment, assembles compact and coherent retrieval contexts, and thereby improves answer accuracy and quality.
+Unlike existing ``destroy-and-rebuild'' approaches, SF-RAG introduces a novel ``inherit-and-navigate'' paradigm.
+Extensive experiments further demonstrate that SF-RAG mitigates evidence fragmentation and misalignment, assembles compact and coherent retrieval contexts, and thereby improves answer accuracy and quality.
+Main contributions of this work are as follows: \begin{itemize} \item Upon analyzing the underexplored role of native hierarchical structure in academic RAG, we propose SF-RAG, a structure-fidelity RAG that enables low-entropy and accurate evidence retrieval by preserving and leveraging the native document hierarchy. \item To our knowledge, we are the first to introduce and implement the ``inherit-and-navigate'' paradigm in academic RAG.
+By inheriting the native structure of academic papers to build the retrieval index, SF-RAG avoids source entropy increase and reconstruction noise.
+Under strict token budget constraints, SF-RAG localizes information along coherent root-to-leaf paths, enabling efficient and precise retrieval within a low-entropy and well-ordered space. \item Experiments demonstrate that SF-RAG achieves superior performance by effectively reducing retrieval fragmentation and evidence misalignment, delivering more coherent and compact retrieval contexts, and thereby improving answer accuracy.
+This provides a methodological foundation for engineering document understanding systems. \end{itemize}